-As part of the MAJIC (Musical Arts for Justice in the Community) Concert Series, Bethlehem Lutheran hosts local visual artists and displays their work in its gathering spaces.
+As part of the MAJIC (Music and Art for Justice in the Community) Concert Series, Bethlehem Lutheran hosts local visual artists and displays their work in its gathering spaces.

 October: Participants in ArtPrize

 November: Artists from the Heartside Gallery

 Art is a valuable outlet for self-expression and creativity.
 Many Heartside Gallery and Studio artists have never experienced formal training, yet the artwork in our studio shows that talent often comes naturally and intuitively.

 Heartside artists come from a wide variety of backgrounds and experiences.
 Some have experienced the hardships of homelessness, while others live with various emotional, physical or mental disabilities.
 Many are people from the Heartside neighborhood who simply wish to share their talents and expertise with their neighbors.

 In this series on social justice, the artists were charged with how they interpret the theme through their experiences or those around them.
 From portraits of inspiration leaders to local, neighborhood issues, join us in honoring Heartside artists and our artistic responses to this powerful theme.

 Virginia Wieringa taught art in the Grand Rapids Public Schools and at Grand Rapids Community College.
 Since retiring from teaching, she has concentrated on creating her own work in a variety of genres, mostly with water media.
 She is inspired by the West Michigan landscape and also works in collage using mixed media; acrylic paint, atomized ink, printmaking, tissue paper painted with acrylic paint, music and interesting papers into colorful abstractions.